KIBO-Astronut/5th-KIBO/explain_class/Readme_Text/NMS.md

 If two bounding box have IOU value more than IOU theshold, It will be delete. <br />

 So we decided to choose gaussian due to it flexible method. <br />

+If you would like to try our three method for Non max suppression.
+We leave the link to our [colab](https://colab.research.google.com/drive/1e2Ca3UQv5cl2Z5NK1CMUYllE0YIj8Vfy?usp=sharing) and our [code](https://github.com/KIBO-Astronut/5th-KIBO/blob/main/explain_class/colab_playground/code/NMS_playground.ipynb) for you <br />
 If you want more infomation, let's leave it in the discussion.